grikdotnet/generics/README.md

 }
 ```

+This way data types of elements are checked by the PHP engine, and
-Now we can avoid writing a lot of type checks in a loop over data sets in every method.
+we can avoid writing a lot of type checks in a loop over data sets in every method.

+The syntax is fully compatible with PHP.
+If the generics are not enabled, the code will run without concrete types.

+Find more about syntax in the [documentation](documentation/syntax.md).